tracycchang/tracycchang/README.md

-- 👋 Hi, I’m @tracycchang
+## hello, i'm tracy!

-- 👀 I’m interested in traveling, trying new restaurants, and gaming!
+✨ i am interested in traveling, trying new restaurants, and gaming!

-- 📫 You can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/).
+✨ you can reach me by e-mail or through my [LinkedIn](https://www.linkedin.com/in/tracycchang/)

 <!---